OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ## TODO
 - 3D compas (LSM303) interface, see http://opencpn.org/ocpn/Basic_data-connections_nmea-sentences (XDR), and http://forum.arduino.cc/index.php?topic=91268.0
 - Serial Forwarder
-- Externalize all definitions, for dynamic configuration (ie 'add your own computer', etc).
+- Externalize all definitions, for dynamic configuration (ie 'add your own computer, channel, forwarder', etc).

 ```
 Once you get the X, Y and Z accelerations into floats you just need some trig to calculate Pitch and Roll (in radians):